 Common side effects can include:

 - loss of appetite

 - upset stomach

-Cyclosporine is a highly-effective immunosuppressant drug.
-However, because it weakens the immune system, it is only prescribed to people with severe cases of psoriasis.
-Most doctors only prescribe cyclosporine for short lengths of time, usually three to six months because of a risk for increased blood pressure.
-Patients on cyclosporine require regular blood tests and blood pressure checks to monitor for potential problems.
+This highly effective immunosuppressant drug comes in oral and injectable forms.
+It weakens your immune system, so it’s only prescribed to people with severe cases of psoriasis.
+Most doctors only prescribe cyclosporine for short lengths of time, usually three to six months.
+This is because the drug can raise your blood pressure.
+Your doctor will check your blood pressure during treatment.

-As with other systemic medications, retinoids have some potential major side effects.
-Your doctor may order regular blood tests to check for high cholesterol, a common problem for people on this medicine.
-Retinoids can also cause birth defects, so women who are pregnant or wish to become pregnant should not take this medicine; they should also stop taking retinoids at least three years before trying to become pregnant.
+Oral retinoids are also sometimes used with light therapy.
+As with other systemic medications, retinoids may cause major side effects.
+Your doctor may do blood tests to check your cholesterol levels.
+High cholesterol is a common problem for people who take oral retinoids.
+Retinoids can also cause birth defects.
+Women who are pregnant or plan to become pregnant should not take this medication.
+In fact, women should stop taking retinoids at least three years before trying to become pregnant.

 Biologics are a newer class of drugs that target your body’s immune response.
 They work by blocking interactions between immune system cells and inflammatory pathways.
-These drugs, which are given by injection (shot) or infusion (IV), are often prescribed to people with moderate to severe psoriasis who have not responded to traditional therapies.
+This action stops your skin cells from growing too quickly.

 - adalimumab (Humira)

 - infliximab (Remicade)

 This oral medication treats psoriasis by blocking cell replication.
 Your doctor may prescribe thioguanine when other systemic medications can’t be used.
 While this drug is not as effective as methotrexate or cyclosporine, it does have fewer side effects.
 It may still cause birth defects, though.
 Women who are pregnant or plan to become pregnant should not take thioguanine.